-In May 2000 Israel became a WEOG full member, on a temporary basis (subject to renewal), in WEOG's headquarters in the US, thereby enabling it to put forward candidates for election to various UN General Assembly bodies.
+In May 2000, Israel became a full member of the Group of Western European and other States on a temporary basis (subject to renewal), thereby enabling it to put forward candidates for election to various bodies of the General Assembly.
 In 2004, Israel obtained a permanent renewal to its membership.

 United States of America

-The United States of America is not a member of any regional group, but attends meetings of the Western Europe and Other States Group (WEOG) as an observer and is considered to be a member of that group for electoral purposes.
+The United States of America is not a member of any regional group, but attends meetings of the Group of Western European and other States as an observer and is considered to be a member of that group for electoral purposes.

-Information about the chairmanship of the regional groups for each month is published in the General Information section of the UN Daily Journal online.
+Information about the chairs of the regional groups for each month is published in the General Information section of the Journal of the United Nations.

 See also Regional Commissions, which are subsidiary bodies of the Economic and Social Council: